-As postdoctoral researcher at the Johannes Gutenberg University in Mainz, I examine the role of age in the fables of Babrius (1st/2nd cent.
-CE) and in early Christian and rabbinic parables.
-How are male and female characters of different ages and generations represented in these sources?
-How are the power dynamics constructed between them?
-Which ethical norms and values are communicated by parables and fables in the way they construct age, in intersection with gender, as a factor of power and marginalization?
+As postdoctoral researcher at the Johannes Gutenberg University in Mainz, I examine the narrative ethical representation of elderly people in the New Testament writings and the fables of Babrius (1st/2nd cent.
+CE) from a comparative perspective.
+How are elderly male and female characters represented in these sources?
+What aspects of ageing play a role?
+How are power dynamics constructed between them and other, younger characters?
+Which ethical norms and values related to ageing are communicated in these representations of elderly characters?

 An example of a fable of Babrius